shadowga/website/_docs/1/b-guidelines.md

 These offenses can result in a twenty-four-hour ban or greater.
 They may also result in a suspension if repeated noticeably by the same member.

-- **Don't cause lag.** - Deliberately lagging, crashing, or corrupting the world in any way is forbidden.
-Although we have plugins to prevent lag, massive WorldEdits that delay our server's response response time will result in a temporary ban from the server.
-- **Don't crash us.** - This rule has something to do with the previous one as it involves lag.
-Crashing the server (as in downtime) will result in a twenty-four hour ban.
-If you crash the server multiple times, it may warrant a suspension.
-Corrupting the world with crash items, blocks, or commands isn't allowed.
+- **Don't harm the server.** - Don't deliberately lag, crash, or corrupt the world in any way.
+We have plugins to prevent lag, but only perform massive edits with the permission of an administrator.
+Deliberately lagging, crashing, or corrupting the world in any way is forbidden.
+Don't attempt to weaken the server's response time with lag machines; and don't corrupt the game by using exploits such as chests and other various blocks.
+Flooding any chat with messages using plain text, commands, or hacks isn't allowed.
+The same goes for bot accounts, fake members that join the server to spam or lag the server.

-- **No griefing.** - Destroying the builds of others, called griefing, isn't allowed.
+- **Don't harm others.** - Respect the wishes of others by giving them privacy.
+If you think you're annoying someone, it's best to simply stay away from them so you don't anger them further.
+Destroying the builds of others, called griefing, isn't allowed.
 Administrators are capable of rolling back any grief using a block logging tool.
 Mass or repeat griefing can result in a suspension.
-- **No spamming.** - Flooding any chat with messages using plain text, commands, or hacks isn't allowed in any way.
-The same goes for bot accounts, fake members that join the server to spam or heavily lag the server.
+Don't 'troll' others or use derogatory remarks; such as comments that are potentially sexist, racist, homophobic, or directed to offend someone.
+Don't use hacks or exploits that can annoy others, such as potions or mobs.

-- **Only some hacks.** - Hacked clients are allowed, but only if they don't harm the server or other players.
+- **Don't be malicious.** - Hacked clients are allowed, but only if they don't harm the server or other players.
 Using hacks to unfairly fight, compete, or break other rules isn't allowed.
-This includes using items such as potions and chests that exploit game features.
+Don't refer to malicious, pornographic, or hateful content in chat.
+Committing rogue activit

 - **Don't evade.** - Attempting to evade bans or undermine actions made by an administrator will result in an immediate suspension from the server and forum.
 Members shouldn't join on other accounts to ask why they were unbanned to begin with.
 Instead, someone who has been banned can file an appeal.

 - **Don't plagiarise.** The act of invading other's builds or using someone else's schematics without permission from the original creator is forbidden.
 Taking credit for the builds of others isn't allowed unless the responsible architect allows you to do so.
+Although you can download any schematic from the server, we would appreciate it if you respect other's wishes by not uploading server builds to third-party websites.

  - Purposely crashing or corrupting any world on the server in any way.
  - Mass griefing or "unrecoverable actions", mostly occurring in WorldEdit.
  - Flooding the server with chat messages